PRESS KIT

 KAMBUYU MARIMBA ENSEMBLE

-We are a marimba ensemble playing music rooted in the musical traditions of the Shona people of Zimbabwe.
+We are a marimba ensemble playing music rooted in Zimbabwe.
 Our ensemble instruments include: 7 marimbas: 3 sopranos, 2 tenors, 1 baritone and 1 bass.
 The marimbas are accompanied by hosho, or gourd rattles, and sometimes drums.
 We play happy, percussive music—very rhythmic and driving—meant for dancing.
 In most songs, one of the soprano marimbas plays lead, while the other instruments provide curious, supportive counter-rhythms and chords.
 The music is infectious.

-Kambuyu is the first performing Shona-style marimba ensemble in New York.
+Kambuyu is the first performing Zimbabwean-style marimba ensemble in New York, and remains one of the few bands of this type on the East Coast.

-Kambuyu has been playing together since the winter of 2004.
+Kambuyu has been performing together since the winter of 2004.
 Our members include educators, scientists, nurses, and business folk (now mostly retired!).

-Kambuyu’s initial instruction was from Stanley Sitnik, who has been a member of several popular marimba ensembles in the Seattle area.
-His teachers were Alport Mhlanga and others who taught in the traditional style.
+Kambuyu’s introduction to the instruments and music was from Stanley Sitnik, who had been a member of several popular marimba ensembles in the Pacific Northwest.
+His teachers were Alport Mhlanga and others who taught in this style.
+Stan guided us is building our own instruments and we eventually became Kambuyu Marimba Ensemble!
 Stanley is a talented composer as well, and the group has been fortunate to have benefited from his knowledge and expertise.

 Kambuyu is grateful for all of our teachers!
-Michael Sibanda, Musekiwa Chingodza, Paul Maturuse, Jennifer Kyker, Stella Perlic, and Claire Jones.
+Michael Sibanda, Musekiwa Chingodza, Paul Maturuse, Jennifer Kyker, Stella Perlic, and Claire Jones to name a few.

-Our Name: “Kambuyu” is a Shona word for “Bugs”.
+Our Name: “Kambuyu” is a Shona word we understand means “Bugs”.
 The mallets (“knobs”) used to strike the marimbas remind us of insect antennae.

 Space Needs: